animoose/SainsmartTools/Readme.md

 # Sainsmart Tools Library For Carbide Create

 Carbide Create comes with a library of tool settings for Shapeoko and Nomad CNCs.
 You can add new tools from a CSV file.
-This project contains such as file for the tools sold by Sainsmart for their 3018 CNC.
+This project contains a file for the tools sold by Sainsmart for their 3018 CNC.

 I have not done very much testing on these.
 The feedrate and depth of cut settings seem to work OK for MDF.
 For acrylic, halving the speed might work better.